 Do you think you have found a meteorite?

-Meteorites come in three different large families.
-But, to be honest there are a lot more actual types within the three families so it can be complicated to make a refined classification.
-But for our purpose here let’s work with the three main families.
+Meteorites come in three different large classes, Stone (Stony), Iron, and Stony-Iron meteorites.
+But, to be honest there are a lot more actual types within the three classes so it can be complicated to make a refined classification.
+But for our purpose here let’s work with the three main classes.

 This is by far the largest of the three main types.
 These meteorites look like a rock since they are made of mostly mineral material similar to many rocks originating here on Earth.
 But, true meteorites are often much heavier for their size than an Earth rock.
 So ‘Heavy for Size’ is the first thing to examine in your suspect rock.